 2. Always be available to your guests, and respond within 48 hours to any request via phone or email.

 3. Always provide the best possible guest experience — doing so will bring you positive reviews and loyal customers.

-There you have it: 12 tips on how to get more direct bookings from your Rate Connect campaign on trivago Hotel Manager.
+There you have it: 12 tips on how to get more direct bookings from your Rate Connect campaign.
 Follow them to encourage guests to book directly with you during every step of their user journey.